sofp/wp-output-log-file/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-You can manage wordpress log file plugin. set directory and file name,  delete or download form administrater page.
+You can manage the output log file, specify output directory and file name, download and delete files regardless of WP_DEBUG mode.

 == Description ==

+You can manage the output log file regardless of WP_DEBUG mode, and specify output directory and file name, download and delete files.

+You can specify the date format as the file name, you can split the log every day and every month.

 == Installation ==